sampadbm/sampadbm.github.io/neve/blog/posts/math/probability/inequalities.md

 \end{aligned}
 $$

-For $f \notin C^2$, but still nice (convex, continuos but not differentiable), we can approximate them using a sequence $(f_n) \in C^2$ such that the above inequality can be proved by passing limits via integration/expectations ($f$ may require regularities like Fubini, Dominated Convergence, etc. to hold)
+For $f \notin C^2$, but still nice (convex, continuous but not differentiable), we can approximate them using a sequence $(f_n) \in C^2$ such that the above inequality can be proved by passing limits via integration/expectations ($f$ may require regularities like Fubini, Dominated Convergence, etc. to hold)

 >Corollary: If $f$ is concave, $\mathbb E[f(X)] \leq f(\mathbb E[X])$